 Throughout my career, I brought different dutch players to Asia.
 For the Indonesian football fans, Wiljan Pluim and Marc Klok were the most famous players I introduced to Indonesian Football.

 It looked like a perfect match when I brought them to Makassar but it wasn’t that good from the start.
 Wiljan needed time to adapt to the Indonesian Football culture and his first performance was far from what the media expected.
-When Klok arrived the two players started to compete with each other.
-When they finally became good friends and start finding each other on the pitch we had a brilliant midfield-motor.
+When Marc Klok arrived, the two players started to compete with each other.
+When they finally became good friends and start finding each other on the pitch we had a brilliant midfield motor.
 To this day I still have a great relationship with both of them.

 Right now at Persib Bandung, we have 2 promising Dutch players as well.
 As a foreign player in Indonesia, you have to perform every single game.
 The supporters always expect something extra from foreigners.
 Nick Kuipers is a solid rock in our defense so far and Geoffrey Castillion made 2 goals in his first 3 appearances which is a good start.
 Hopefully, they can keep up the good work when the season restarts.